-Opinion on the Consolidated Financial Statements
+Opinion on the Financial Statements

-We have audited the accompanying consolidated balance sheet of Contango Ore, Inc. and subsidiaries (the "Company") as of June 30, 2018, the related consolidated statements of operations, comprehensive income, stockholders' equity and cash flows for the year then ended, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as of June 30, 2018, and the consolidated results of its operations and its cash flows for the year then ended, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Contango Ore, Inc. and subsidiaries (the "Company") as of June 30, 2019 and 2018, the related consolidated statements of operations, stockholders' equity and cash flows for the years then ended, and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as of June 30, 2019 and 2018, and the consolidated results of its operations and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.